matrix-org/matrix-spec-proposals/proposals/3286-media-spoilers.md

 }
 ```

-Content of a video without a spoiler reason:
+Message content for a video without a spoiler reason:

 ```json
 {